Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

-We further adopt four metrics containing dice similarity coefficient (DSC) \cite{22}, Jaccard similarity (JS) \cite{43}, Hausdorff distance (HD) \cite{44} and Hausdorff mean (HM) \cite{44} to measure the segmentation accuracy.
-DSC and JS measure the overlapping rate between the obtained segmentation region and the ground truth, while HD and HM compute the distance of the contours between the obtained segmentation region and the ground truth.
+We adopt four evaluation metrics \cite{71}, including the dice similarity coefficient (DSC) \cite{40}, Jaccard similarity (JS) \cite{72}, Hausdorff distance (HD) and Hausdorff mean (HM) \cite{73} to measure the segmentation accuracy.
+As simple spatial overlap indices and producibility validation metrics, DSC and JS measure the overlapping rate between the obtained segmentation region and the ground truth.
+As effective distance metrics between two finite point sets, HD and HM compute the distance of the contours between the obtained segmentation region and the ground truth.
 Hence, a better segmentation result should have higher DSC and JS, as well as lower HD and HM.
-Table \ref{tab2} and Table \ref{tab3} list the mean and median values of DSC, JS, HD and HM for different segmentation results on ten despekcled BUS images, respectively.
-Obviously, the proposed method achieves the largest DSC and JS values, as well as the smallest HD and HM values.
-These results indicate that the proposed method achieves better segmentation performance compared with other filters.
+Table \ref{tab2} and Table \ref{tab3} list the mean and median values of DSC, JS, HD and HM for different segmentation results on ten despeckled BUS images, respectively.
+Obviously, PFDTV achieves the largest DSC and JS values, as well as the smallest HD and HM values, which indicate that PFDTV achieves better segmentation performance compared with other filters.

+The computation times for the OBNLM, NLLRF and PFDTV methods are measured and compared on a computer with an Intel(R) Core(TM) CPU at 2.71 GHz and with 8 GB RAM.
+The computation time of our method on Fig. 7(a) which is a 225$\times$300 image is 86.54 seconds.
+OBNLM needs 2.85 seconds to obtain the denoised result while NLLRF needs 430.21 seconds.
+Although PFDTV is not the slowest but its most implementation is C++ code while OBNLM and NLLRF are implemented based on MATLAB, its computation is still inefficient since it needs many more pixels to calculate the fractional-order differential.